tejuscs/adb_azure/adb-connect-with-vs/adb-connect-with-vs.md

 ## Task 2: Connect Autonomous Database with Visual Studio

-- To download Autonomous Database credential wallet, login to Azure portal from your Windows VM and navigate to Oracle Database@Azure and Oracle Autonomous Database Service.
+- To download the Autonomous Database credential wallet, login to the Azure portal from your Windows VM and navigate to Oracle Database@Azure and click on Oracle Autonomous Database Service.

     ![This image shows the result of performing the above step.](./images/adb1.png " ")